eslam-gomaa/terraform-AWS-ASG-ELB/README.md

 ## Deploy a Load Balancer

-after deploying the `ASG` you'll have serveral different servers, each with its own ip address, but you need to give your end users only a single IP to hit, and for this we're going to deploy a load balancer to distribute traffic accross your servers and to your end user a single dns name of the load balancer
+after deploying the `ASG` you'll have serveral different servers, each with its own ip address, but you need to give your end users only a single IP to hit, and for this we're going to deploy a load balancer to distribute traffic accross your servers and to give your end users a single dns name which is the the load balancer dns name

-distributes the incoming traffic across multiple `EC2` instance

 ---